paradigmxyz/reth/book/cli/reth/stage/run.md

           You can optionally skip the unwinding phase if you're syncing a block range that has not been synced before.

+  -c, --commit
+          Commits the changes in the database.
+WARNING: potentially destructive.

+          Useful when you want to run diagnostics on the database.

+      --checkpoints
+          Save stage checkpoints

       --instance <INSTANCE>
           Add a new instance of a node.